wavesplatform/docs.wavesplatform/docs/en/blockchain/binary-format/transaction-binary-format/continuation-transaction-binary-format.md

 > Learn more about [Continuation transaction](/en/blockchain/transaction-type/continuation-transaction).

-The Continuation transaction is added in node version 1.3.0 and enabled with feature #16 “Continuations”.
+The Continuation transaction is added in node version 1.3.0 and enabled with feature #16 “Ride V5, dApp-to-dApp invocations, Continuations”.
 Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 Binary format is defined in [transaction.proto](https://github.com/wavesplatform/protobuf-schemas/blob/master/proto/waves/transaction.proto) protobuf scheme.
 The fields that are common to all types of transactions are described in the [Transaction Binary Format](/en/blockchain/binary-format/transaction-binary-format/) article.